 - Decrease caffeine: Consuming too much coffee or soda regularly can not only increase your blood pressure, it can cause tinnitus.
 You can find relief of tinnitus by cutting out beverages with high levels of caffeine by replacing them with healthier beverages.
 Although tea has some caffeine, it also has vitamins and healing properties to increase your overall health and still give you a slight boost of energy.

 Forget about it

-- Visualization: Similar to autogenic, visualizing relaxation helps to calm your body by thinking of a place that makes you feel at ease.
+- Visualization: Similar to autogenic relaxation, visualization helps to calm your body by thinking of a place that makes you feel at ease.
 For example, if you are thinking of a beach, don't simply imagine yourself sitting on a beach, but try to bring all of your senses into play.
 Think of the salty smell in the air, the warm humidity, the sound of the crashing waves, the feeling of the sand between your toes and the warmth of the sun on your skin.

-- Muscle relaxation: In yoga, you learn to use all of your muscles and then relax them all at the end of practice.
-This technique is similar in vein to yoga, but can be done in a shorter amount of time.
-It is probably easiest to try progressive muscle relaxation while standing up, but you can also receive some benefits by sitting down.
+- Progressive muscle relaxation: It is probably easiest to try progressive muscle relaxation while standing up, but you can also receive some benefits by sitting down.
 Start by tensing the muscles in your toes and feet for about five to 10 seconds.
 Then, slowly release these muscles for 30 seconds and do the same for the legs, hips, abdomen, lower back, shoulders, arms, hands, neck and jaw.